Wellbeing

 Kilojoules Calculator: How many KJ should you eat?

-Use our kilojoules calculator to work out your daily budget whether its for weight loss or to manage your weight.
+Use our kilojoules calculator to work out your daily budget whether it's for weight loss or to manage your weight.

 Written by Sharon Curtain